FlyingMatrix/multi-agent-code-optimizer/README.md

         return math.factorial(value)
 ```

-- Comparison: since the multi-agent code optimizer uses Llama-3 as the agent model, we leverage ChatGPT to objectively compare the original and optimized code.
+- **Comparison**: since the multi-agent code optimizer uses `Llama-3` as the agent model, we leverage `ChatGPT` to objectively compare the original and optimized code.
 The evaluation prompt is as follows:

 ```
 Please compare the following code: